-Recently, checking Google's new tool databoard, I found Google research about multi-screen experience.
-A few months earlier I saw a similar whitepaper written by Microsoft.
-This made me want to write about common points and difference between this both great and tremendously helpful research from these two major companies.
+Recently, checking Google's new tool databoard, I found some Google research about the multi-screen experience.
+A few months earlier, I saw a similar white paper written by Microsoft.
+This made me want to write about common points and differences between this great and tremendously helpful research from these two major companies.

 How is media used in daily life?
 What are the common patterns?
 What are the motivations hidden behind every behaviour?
-How can you engage with your consumers in this crossing-scenarios?
+How can you engage with your consumers in these crossing-scenarios?

-These are just some of the many question that are answered through these whitepapers.
+These are just some of the many questions that are answered through these white papers.
 Keep reading and find out what you should know about multi-screening.

-Although both papers are not so new -Google’s research is from 2012 and Microsoft’s from first quarter of this year- just in case you missed it -like I did!- here’s my insights about this two whitepapers full of powerful insights about media consume these days around multi-screen behaviour.
-I must say Microsoft approach definitively is my favourite, you’ll see why next.
-First of all, when they talk about multi-screen experience, refer to the same: when consumers are using more than one screen at a time, either sequentially, simultaneously or separately.
-This form of media consumption, both agree, is increasingly becoming the default mode of content consuming and is deeply affecting the way users engage.
-That’s why even you are and advertising trying to engage your customer or a company trying to deliver a great user experience this insights are for you.
+Although both papers are not so new -Google’s research is from 2012 and Microsoft’s from first quarter of this year- just in case you missed it -like I did!- here’s my insights about this two whitepapers full of powerful insights about media consumption these days around multi-screen behaviour.
+I must say that Microsoft's approach is definitively my favourite; you’ll see why next.
+First of all, when they talk about the multi-screen experience, it's referring to when consumers are using more than one screen at a time: either sequentially, simultaneously or separately.
+This form of media consumption, both companies agree, is increasingly becoming the default mode of content consumption and is deeply affecting the way users engage.
+That’s why even when you are advertising, trying to engage your customer or a company, trying to deliver a great user experience, these insights are for you.

-- Both agree simply the media consumption has radically changed.
+- Both agree simply that media consumption has radically changed.
 Users are more in control of their content grasping.
-Consumers are using multi-screening in a way that can satisfy that control desire, either for amplify experiences, share, connect with others, do multitasking or simply get things done.
+Consumers are using multi-screening in a way that can satisfy that control desire, either for amplifying experiences, sharing, connecting with others, doing multitasking or simply getting things done.

 - Both emphasize the need to adapt to this new multi-screening scenario in a way that we could engage our consumers catching up in the right moment and in the right way.
 User experience has toppled content’s reign as king.
 Consumers now control their own flow of content.

-- Consumer relate to each device in unique ways so business should tailor the experience to each channel (consumers think and use differently about their devices).
+- Consumers relate to each device in unique ways, so businesses should tailor the experience to each channel (consumers think and use differently about their devices).
 On TV?
 Tell emotional stories and build your brand.
 On the computer?
 Provide deeper information, facilitate analysis.
-On Tablet?.
+On Tablets?
 Tell stories using visual, evocative tools, such as rich media and video.
 On the mobile phone?
 Make sure you’re adding value, and not interrupting users.

-- Both found the same modes of multi-screening: Sequentially, when users moves from one device to another at different times to accomplish a task.
-Simultaneously when using more than one device at the same time.
-Microsoft describe a third mode named ‘Separately‘ when consumers are using more than one device at the same time (simultaneously), but for separated unrelated activities.
+- Both found the same modes of multi-screening: Sequentially, when users move from one device to another at different times to accomplish a task.
+Simultaneously, when using more than one device at the same time.
+Microsoft describes a third mode named 'Separately,' when consumers are using more than one device at the same time (simultaneously), but for separated unrelated activities.
 Google treats these just as sub-modes of simultaneous depending if the activities are related or not: the ‘Multi-tasking’ for unrelated activity and the ‘Complementary Usage’ for related activity.

 - Separately (unrelated content) is the most common mode of multi-screening.
-Users think about as a ‘multi-tasking’ but research show is more about being distracted.
+Users think about this as ‘multitasking,’ but research shows that it is more about being distracted.

 - TV.
-Both agree television is not longer the full-attention media it used to be.
-Media consume is shifting from traditional evening prime-time turn a ‘always-on’ scenarios.
-Beside this television is the major catalyst for search.
+Both agree television is no longer the full-attention media it used to be.
+Media consumption is shifting from traditional evening prime-time to ‘always-on’ scenarios.
+Beside this, television is a major catalyst for search.

 - Computer.
-Is more information based and productivity oriented that the rest of devices.
+It's more information-based and productivity-oriented than the rest of the devices.
 It is the most common starting point for more complex activities.

 - Smartphone.
-Are the backbone of our daily media interactions, the most common companion in all simultaneous multi-screening behaviour.
-It is the most ‘personal’ of all devices, maybe that’s way users tend to be less open to advertising content on it.
+It is the backbone of our daily media interactions, the most common companion in all simultaneous multi-screening behaviour.
+It is the most ‘personal’ of all devices.
+Maybe that’s why users tend to be less open to advertising content on it.

-- Tablet.
-Is the device most focused on entertainment activities and content, and is primarily used at home.
-It is the ‘discovery tool’ with a immersive screen experience.
+- Tablets.
+The device most focused on entertainment activities and content, and primarily used at home.
+It is a ‘discovery tool’ with a immersive screen experience.

-- Both are oriented to advertising market, trying to understand consumer behaviour, when use different devices as TV, Computer, tablet, phone, and in case of Microsoft also game-console and e-readers.
+- Both are oriented to the advertising market, trying to understand consumer behaviour, when using different devices such as TV, Computer, tablet, phone, and in case of Microsoft also game-consoles and e-readers.

 - Both studies use similar methodology based on quantitative and qualitative techniques: a combination of surveys, self-reported diaries and interviews.

 - Both talk about screens instead of devices.
-This is certainly curious, the quick reason could be they are analysing devices for advertising marketing so see it majority as an ‘advertising display’ .
-Anyway I can think two other reasons, first one: users don’t think/care about ‘devices’, users is focus in their goals, and all devices are just ‘screens’ for them.
-Second: because the continuous emergence of new devices, makes no sense to put the focus on technology but on the use made of it.
+This is certainly curious.
+The quick reason could be they are analysing devices for advertising marketing so see the majority as ‘advertising displays.’
+Anyway I can think of two other reasons.
+The first one: users don’t think/care about ‘devices’, users are focused on their goals, and all devices are just ‘screens’ for them.
+Second: because of the continuous emergence of new devices, it makes no sense to put the focus on technology but on the use made of it.

 Both identify the same basic modes of multi-screening behaviour.